stanfordpython/python-labs/lab5-classes.md

 True
 >>> cs107 > cs110
 False
->>> cs142 > cs107
-False
 ```

-Note the last case represents the default return value when a course hasn't been initialized yet.

 To accomplish this, we'd like you to implement a magic method `__le__` that will add functionality to determine if a course is a prerequisite for another course.
 Read up on [total ordering](https://docs.python.org/3.4/library/functools.html#functools.total_ordering) to figure out what `__le__` should return based on the argument you pass in.